 Who Can Benefit from Stem Cell Therapy?

-Children aged 3 to 7/10 years with ASD tend to benefit the most from stem cell transplants for autism, but that’s not all.
+Children aged 3 to 7 or up to 10 years with ASD tend to benefit the most from stem cell transplants for autism, but that’s not all.

-• Individuals with other health conditions, such as gastrointestinal disturbances or sleep disorders, may also benefit.
+- Individuals with other health conditions, such as gastrointestinal disturbances or sleep disorders.

-• Stem cell treatment for autism provides new hope for those who have showed little or no improvement with conventional therapies.
+- Stem cell treatment for autism provides new hope for those who have shown little or no improvement with conventional therapies.

 Best Clinic for Stem Cell Therapy for Autism